DevOps-In-Motion/DevOps/multitenant-k8s/READMD.md

 # Multi-Tenant Kubernetes Platform

-This repository contains a reference solution for automating multi-tenant SaaS infrastructure in Kubernetes.
+This repository contains a reference solution for a multi MCP framework for Ops MCP pipelines.
+The infrastructure is designed to run multi-tenant SaaS on Kubernetes.
 It enables you to provision and manage fully isolated tenant environments—using namespaces, node pools, or clusters—complete with network and resource separation.
 The platform is designed for 3-tier and other modern cloud-native SaaS architectures.

 ## Overview